Perth Campus medical centre

 - Nutritional advice (appointments with a dietician are available).

-- A mental health nurse can assist with management of mental health problems and is available for confidential free appointments to discuss any problems you might have.
+- Our mental health nurse practitioner can assist with management of mental health problems and is available for confidential free appointments to discuss any problems you might have.

 - Nursing care such as dressings to injuries, vaccinations (travel, childhood, allergy), health education.